Small chopped Bramley apples 400g

 Mince pie filling:

-- Cover the bowl loosely with foil and place it in the oven for 2 hours, then remove the bowl from the oven.
-Don’t worry about the look of the mincemeat, which will look like its swimming in fat, that’s ok.
+3. Cover the bowl loosely with foil and place it in the oven for 2 hours.
+After the 2 hours, remove the bowl from the oven.
+The mincemeat will look like it is swimming in fat – that’s okay, don’t worry!

-- As it cools, stir it from time to time; the fat will mix and, instead of it being in tiny shreds, it will encase all the other ingredients.
+4. As it cools, stir it from time to time; the fat will mix in and, instead of it being in tiny shreds, it will encase all the other ingredients.

-- When the mincemeat is cold, stir well again, adding the sherry.
+5. When the mincemeat is cold, stir well again and add the sherry.

 Short crust pastry:

-- Sift the flour and salt into a mixing bowl and rub the fats into it until the mixture resembles fine crumbs.
-You could also use a food processor if you have one and pulse the mix.
+1. Sift the flour and salt into a mixing bowl and rub the fats into it until the mixture resembles fine crumbs. (*If you are making this recipe at home, you could also use a food processor if you have one and pulse the mix!)

-- Add little by little cold water to mix to a dough that leaves the bowl clean.
+2. Add cold water little by little to mix the fine crumbs to a dough that leaves the bowl clean.
 Take out of the bowl and wrap in cling film.

-- Leave the pastry dough to rest in the refrigerator for 30 minutes, lightly flour the surface and then roll half of it out as thinly as possible and cut it into two dozen 3 inch (7.5 cm) rounds, gathering up the scraps and re-rolling.
+3. Leave the pastry dough to rest in the refrigerator for 30 minutes.
+Lightly flour the surface and then roll half of it out as thinly as possible and cut it into two dozen 3 inch (7.5 cm) rounds, gathering up the scraps and re-rolling.

-- Now grease the patty tins lightly and line them with the larger rounds.
+5. Grease the pastry tins lightly and line them with the larger rounds.